WWW.BADGERLAND.CO.UK

 When a gamekeeper has caught the predatory animal which he is targeting he can remove it and kill it humanely, but non-targets can be released unharmed.

-I use free-running snares in game management projects in which I am involved and I feel that, used correctly and checked regularly, they are a very effective and humane method of predator control with minimum risk to other wildlife.
+Swan uses free-running snares in game management projects in which he is involved and he feels that, used correctly and checked regularly, they are a very effective and humane method of predator control with minimum risk to other wildlife.

 The Gamekeepers' View